dxn114/DPVector/README.md

 - `--topk`: Number of nearest items to return per query
 - `--k1`: Number of clusters
 - `--file_id`: Dataset index (1~4, corresponding to `data1.csv`, etc.)

+Run the program `caltime.py` with the same method to get the run time.

 ## Output